tjr1974/Silk-Road-Legends-of-Wulin/documentation/optimize code notes.md

 ## 11. Optimize Loops
 - Utilize array methods like `map`, `filter`, and `reduce` instead of traditional loops where applicable.
+- In loops, only perform necessary updates for entities that have changed state.

 ## 12. Reduce Object Creation
 - Minimize the creation of temporary objects in loops or frequently called functions to enhance performance.